karo-yousefi/vanilla-js-projects/README.md

 1. Weather App
 > This app gets the user's latitude and longitude (if they allow it in their browser) and based on that it gets the data from [this API](https://open-meteo.com/).
+> Key Skill: Async operations and promises, Working with APIS

  <br>